Quantitative Data Collection Methods

 Main differences between quantitative and qualitative methods

-The most popular quantitative data collection methods are closed-ended questionnaires, experiments, correlation and regression analysis methods and others.
+The most popular quantitative data collection methods include the following:

 My e-book, The Ultimate Guide to Writing a Dissertation in Business Studies: a step by step approach contains a detailed, yet simple explanation of quantitative methods.
 The e-book explains all stages of the research process starting from the selection of the research area to writing personal reflection.
 Important elements of dissertations such as research philosophy, research approach, research design, methods of data collection and data analysis are explained in simple words.
 John Dudovskiy